MateuszNaKodach/ServerlessCQRSCSharp/README.md

-# ServerlessCQRSCSharp
+# AzureServerlessCQRS

-This contains an example of Serverless CQRS using C# for our workshops
+An Adaptech workshop containing examples using the hotel reservation system.